-Most depart by mid-May, although peak migration is in late Mar-early Apr; it was “abundant” in Saunders Co 12 Mar-18 Apr 1994.
+Most depart by late Apr, although peak migration is in late Mar-early Apr; it was “abundant” in Saunders Co 12 Mar-18 Apr 1994.

-Included here are those juncos unspecified as to form; “Slate-colored” Junco is by far the most numerous form statewide.
-Migrants arrive statewide in mid-late Sep, and peak movement is in Oct (Johnsgard 1997).
-The early date above is of one banded 31 Aug 2009 at Wildcat Hills NC, Scotts Bluff Co.
+Included here are those juncos unspecified as to form and away from the Pine Ridge; “Slate-colored” Junco is by far the most numerous form statewide.
+Migrants arrive in the west and north in mid-Sep and are statewide by late Sep; peak movement is in Oct (Johnsgard 1997).

 Winter: Numbers of wintering juncos vary considerably from year to year as pointed out by Rosche (1982) for the northwest, and as shown by CBC data.
 For CBCs 1984-1985 through 2015-2016, birds per party-hour have been fairly consistently in the 2-7 range, perhaps rising slightly, with peaks 1983-1984, 1990-1991, 1999-2000, and 2007-2008.
 High counts were 3665 in 1999-2000, and 3603 in 2007-2008.